damian-krawczyk/damiankrawczyk.com/docs/projects/index.rst

    :target: ./gov-pl-info

 **GPI - GOV PL Info**  is a project initiated on April 1, 2021.
-The main goal of this project is to provide informations send by Polish Government in a form of mobile notifications, by use of
+The main goal of this project is to provide information being sent by Polish Government in a form of mobile notifications, by using
 `Telegram Channels <https://telegram.org/tour/channels>`_
-, in both polish and english languages.
+, in both Polish and English.

 :doc:`read more <gov-pl-info/index>`